 Absolutely not!
 We're very normal people and we're certainly not a club.
 Dale Street is inclusive, and our worship can be described as middle of the road.
 You won’t find anything that is uncomfortable.

-Services last about an hour and follow a monthly pattern.
-Our Communion is on the second Sunday and everyone’s welcome.
-Children return from their own activities for a blessing at the rail.
-We go to Communion down the side aisles and return via the central aisle.
+Our services are at 10:30 am and last for about an hour.
+Our Communion is normally on the second Sunday and everyone’s welcome.
+If children are present, they are welcome at the rail for a blessing.
+We go to Communion down the side aisles and return via the centre.

 We rarely use books, though you should ask for them if you don't find it comfortable to read from the screens.
 The words of hymns, songs and communal prayers are projected, and sometimes children's activities are shown live so that everyone can see them.
 Microphones are always used and there's an induction loop for those with hearing impairment.
 Just switch your hearing aid to the T position.

 Though we don't currently have a choir, we sing convincingly, with enjoyment and energy, and we know a lot of tunes.
 The services normally have five hymns or songs.
 Someone accompanies each week, either on the organ or the piano.
 At Christmas we assemble a group of singers to play a part in our carol service.

 The photo above shows the interior of the church during a Christingle session.